sams96/sams96.github.io/content/post/2026-06-28-small-keyboards/index.md

 function keys you do use often available on another layer close to the home row is great, but for the keys you don’t use often it's nice to be able to look down and just see that key, reach over and press it.
-Standard keyboards optimise for accessability and ease of use, having more keys means it's easier to know where to find everything.
+Standard keyboards optimise for accessibility and ease of use, having more keys means it's easier to know where to find everything.
 A smaller keyboard makes more sense for those willing to learn the layout in order to type more efficiently[^numpad].